Brantlab/CFD-HUGO/content/FAQ/auxiliary.md

 description: "What is the Fire Department auxiliary?"
 ---

+A fire department auxiliary is a dedicated group of volunteers who provide invaluable support and assistance to the main fire department.
+Comprised of community members passionate about firefighting and public safety, auxiliaries take on non-operational tasks that enhance the effectiveness of the fire department.
+These tasks can include community outreach, fundraising, administrative support, logistics management, training and drills, and non-emergency assistance.
+By relieving firefighters of non-operational responsibilities, fire department auxiliaries help ensure that the department can focus on its core mission of emergency response and firefighting, ultimately making the community safer.

 ## Things to help out with

 1. Community outreach: Auxiliary members can engage in public education initiatives, conducting fire safety presentations and distributing educational materials in the community.